To have bad luck

 Caco: A criminal.
 The expression El/la pinta is also used for criminal in Costa Rica slang

-Cien metros or una teja: One block. read more
+Cien metros or una read more

 To Cost an arm and a leg